snakemake/snakemake/docs/project_info/faq.rst

 How can I run Snakemake on a cluster where its main process is not allowed to run on the head node?
 ---------------------------------------------------------------------------------------------------

-This can be achived by submitting the main Snakemake invocation as a job to the cluster.
+This can be achieved by submitting the main Snakemake invocation as a job to the cluster.
 If it is not allowed to submit a job from a non-head cluster node, you can provide a submit command that goes back to the head node before submitting:

 .. code-block:: bash